What We Look For

 Of course, no process is perfect.
 Inevitably, some students who are not admitted will see great success, and even with a 97 to 98 percent graduation rate, some admitted students might have been better served at another institution.
 However, we do everything possible to make the best admissions decisions for each student.

-Three additional resources you may wish to review:
+Here are some additional resources you may wish to review: